"A prospect asked for our last pentest report. We didn't have one. The deal stalled."

 Scanners miss authorization flaws, business-logic bugs, and chained vulnerabilities — the issues attackers prefer.

-"The board is asking what our cyber posture looks like.
+"The board is asking about our cyber posture.
 We don't have a credible answer."

 Boards want a short, defensible summary of what was tested, what was found, and what was fixed.